 about rene

-In the spring of 2008, Rene spent two months in Paris and Marseille producing radio stories about French pop stars, American tennis prodigies, and price-fixing scandals.
+Rene is fluent in French and spent two months in Paris and Marseille in 2008 producing radio stories about French pop stars, American tennis prodigies, and price-fixing scandals.
 She’s also a producer for the alt.NPR podcast, B-Side Radio.

 (Photo credit: Susan Edwards)